TronSkywalker/Condition-monitoring-system-using-machine-learning/README.md

 To obtain an nxm matrix and to take into account the sampling time of each data point, each data set is transposed and transformed according to the frequency.
 Furthermore, the data sets are smoothed using moving average.
 Depending on the sensor, different window sizes are used.
   - Raw Data --> raw_data
   - Smoothed Data --> preproc_data
 - Data Labeling:
 In a first calculation, each data point defined as critical was assigned the label "bad".
 Accordingly, state data defined as ALARP or non-critical were assigned the label "good".
 If data points that were defined as ALARP should also be defined as critical: Simply add 'ALARP' to the list in the variable vector (key: 'critical').
 - Data Plotting: Plotting and export of raw and smoothed Data
 - Missing Data:
 Since machine learning algorithms do not support data with missing values (NaN), they must be handled.
-For NaN data located between 2 data points, a value is assigned using linear interpolation.
+  - Sensor data: For NaN data located between 2 data points, a value is assigned using linear interpolation.
+  - State data: In contrast to the measured values, the state data are categorical data.
+Under the assumption that the operating state does not change between 2 existing data points, each NaN value is assigned the previous value.
-This procedure isn't possible for NaN data located before the first data point.
-Due to the small number of lines, these are removed (approx. 0.15% of 13 million)
+  - However, both methods do not work for NaN values before the first data point.
+Due to the small number of lines, these first rows are removed (approx. 0.15% of 13 million)
 - Train-Test-Split:
 In order to obtain a statistically valid result, the data is divided into training and test data using cross-validation.
-To keep the ratio of critical and non-critical data constant in each iteration, stratified k-fold cross-validation is used as a method.
+To keep the ratio of critical and non-critical data constant in each iteration, stratified k-fold cross-validation is used as method.
 - Training & Test:
 Random Forest is used as algorithm.
 The maximum depth of each tree is 5, the maximum number of trees is 10 and the splitting criterion is Gini Impurity.
 - Results:
 Plotting and exporting different metrics

+###### Background: This project served me to familiarize with Python and its various modules.
+Since my previous Data Science projects were programmed with Matlab, I use Spyder as IDE.